Indian Gulch, California

-Indian Gulch (formerly, Indiangulch and Santa Cruz) is an unincorporated community in Mariposa County, California.
+Indian Gulch (formerly, Indiangulch and Santa Cruz) is a former settlement in Mariposa County, California.
 It lies at an elevation of 968 feet (295 m).

+Indian Gulch was established in the 1850s as a gold mining community.
+The town had a church, hotel, blacksmith shop, and an estimated population of several hundred.
+By 1910, the church was no longer active and was deeded to the Catholic Church in 1914.
+When the church was moved to Mariposa in 1973, the town was down to one resident.
+The church later burned.
+A cemetery and a few scattered buildings remain today.

 A post office operated at Indian Gulch from 1855 to 1912, with a closure during part of 1901.
 The place was originally called Santa Cruz from the nearby Santa Cruz Mountain 1.25 miles (2 km) to the north-northwest of the town.
+Indian Gulch once had telephone service, but supposedly never had electricity.